 Self-supported unusual classes such as televised courses and out of district, out of state, or out of country field trips may be recommended by the AA Curriculum Subcommittee for offer at the in-district rate, regardless of the student's residence.
 See Residency (A-26).

-A-30-1 POLICY STATEMENT ON STUDENT, COURSE AND PROGRAM FEES
+A-30-1 POLICY STATEMENT ON GENERAL STUDENT FEES

-The intent of COCC student fees is to partially cover the cost of providing specific materials, activities, and services.
+The intent of COCC general student fees is to partially cover the cost of providing specific materials, activities, and services.
 General student fees are any fees other than course or program fees and fall into two categories:

 - Direct Service Fees: The fee is directed to a specific service or tangible good and fee revenues are returned directly to the department coordinating the service.